How to Choose Unroasted Oolong Tea

 Three popular names of Taiwan Tea fall under the second category of (hybrid) cultivar names— Jin Xuan Oolong, Tsui Yu Oolong, and Four Seasons Spring Oolong Tea.

-The two most significant aspects of what the place names refer to here are geographic location and altitude.
+Place names represent geographic location and altitude.
 In Taiwan, the name High Mountain Tea classifies as any tea that is grown at 1000m elevation or higher.

 Jin Xuan is often called "Milk Oolong" due to its distinctly buttery or milky notes in the flavor profile.
 It has a mild vegetal character with a smooth, buttery texture and aroma that makes it a friendly introduction to unroasted Oolong Tea.